Sterling (marque)

-Sterling was a brand name of automobile marketed in the United States by Austin Rover Cars of North America (later renamed Sterling Motor Cars), a division of the Rover Group company of the United Kingdom.
+Sterling was a brand name of automobiles marketed in the United States and Canada by Austin Rover Cars of North America (later renamed Sterling Motor Cars), a division of the Rover Group company of the United Kingdom.
 It was sold in North America from 1987 to 1991, during which time Rover was in collaboration with Honda of Japan.
 Models sold were the Sterling 825, Sterling 827 and a limited production Sterling Oxford Edition based on the 827.

 Model range

 The only Sterling model that was sold was the 800 series, which was a rebadged Rover 800 series but with different specifications tailored for the North American market.
 In the United States and Canada, the Sterling was only available with a V6 gasoline engine.

 825 and 827

 In 1987 and 1988, only the sedan body-styled 825 (trims S or SL) was offered.
 In 1989, the hatchback was added alongside the sedan, coinciding with the introduction of a new, larger, Honda engine.
 The new models were called 827 and were available in S, SL, SL Limited or SLi trims in 1989; S, Si, SL or SLi trims in 1990; and Si or SLi trims in 1991.